 It gives an attractively unique appearance with a proper finish.
 If you pay more attention to detail, Ash is the wood for you.

-Even though most the hardwoods are heavy and difficult to move, Ash is surprisingly lightweight and can handle easily to make and carve shapes without any issue.
+Even though most the hardwoods are heavy and difficult to move, Ash is surprisingly lightweight and can handle easily.

-No harmful chemicals release by Ash wood and it’s an eco-friendly option.
+No harmful chemicals released by Ashwood and it’s an eco-friendly option.

 Pros and Cons of Ash as a Cabinet Material